INL/BlackLab/site/docs/server/howtos.md

 # Tutorials / howtos

-## Letting users manage their own corpora
+## Let users manage their own corpora

 If you configure a form of user authentication, you can allow users to manager their own corpora using BlackLab Server or Frontend.

-For how to configure user authentication, to allow users to create corpora and add their data using BlackLab Server.
-Search for "authentication" in the [example config file](configuration.md#complete-config-file).
+BlackLab Server includes support for creating indices and adding documents to them.
+We use these features in BlackLab Frontend to allow users to quickly index data and search it, without having to set up a BlackLab installation themselves.
+Here's a very quick overview.

+Currently, only private indices can be created and appended to.
+This means there must be a logged-in user.
+The setting `authSystem` in `blacklab-server.yaml` (or `.json`) will let you specify what authentication system you'd like to use.
+If you specify class `AuthDebugFixed` and a `userId`, you will always be logged in as this user.
+Note that this debug authentication method only works if you are a debug client (i.e. your IP address is listed in the `debug.addresses` setting, see [Configuration files](configuration.md)).
+Have a look at the other `Auth*` classes (mostly `AuthHttpBasic` and `AuthRequestAttribute`) to see how real authentication would work.

+Another required setting is `userIndexes` (in addition to `indexLocations` which points to the "globally available" indices).
+In this directory, user-private indices will be created.
+Obviously, the application needs write permissions on this directory.

+When a user is logged in and you have a `userIndexes` directory set up, you will see a `user` section on the BlackLab Server info page (`/blacklab-server/`) with both `loggedIn` and `canCreateIndex` set to `true`.
+To see what input formats are supported, look at the `/blacklab-server/input-formats/` URL.

+To create a private index, `POST` to `/blacklab-server/` with parameters `name` (index identifier), `display` (a human-friendly index name) and `format` (the input format to use for this index, e.g. `tei`).
+The userId will be prepended to the index name, so if your userId is `myUserId` and you create an index name `myIndex`, the full name will be `myUserId:myIndex`.

+To add a file to a private index, upload it to `/blacklab-server/INDEX_NAME/docs` with parameter name `data`.

+To remove a private index, send a `DELETE` request to `/blacklab-server/INDEX_NAME/`.

-For how to create a corpus, see [Manage user corpora](rest-api/README.md#manage-user-corpora).
+For the details of these endpoints, and the ones below, see [Manage user corpora](rest-api/README.md#manage-user-corpora).

-> TODO: expand on this.

-## Convert/Tag plugins
+### Adding/removing user formats

+To add an input format, upload a `.yaml` or `.json` configuration file to the `/blacklab-server/input-formats/` URL with parameter name `data`.
+The file name will become the format name.
+User formats will be prefixed with the `userId` and a colon, so if your userId is `myUserId` and you upload a file `myFormatName.blf.yaml`, a new format `myUserId:myFormatName` will be created.
+Only you will see it in the formats list, but in theory, everyone can use it (this is different from indices, which are private).

+To view an input format configuration, use `/blacklab-server/input-formats/<format-name>`.

+To remove an input format, send a `DELETE` request to the format page, e.g. `/blacklab-server/input-formats/<format-name>`.

+### Share private index with a list of users

+To see what users (if any) a private index is currently shared with, use: `/blacklab-server/<corpus-name>/sharing`.

+To set the list of users to share a private index with, send a `POST` request to the same URL with the `users[]` parameter for each user to share with (that is, you should specify this parameter multiple times, once for each user).
+You can leave the parameter empty if you don't want to share the index anymore.

+The sharing information is stored in the index directory in a file named `.shareWithUsers`.

+## Convert from PDF, DOCX, etc.

-These two plugin types allow you to convert documents from formats like `.docx` or `.pdf` into an XML format, tokenize them and tag each word with annotations like lemma and part of speech.
+Convert and Tag plugins allow you to convert documents from formats like `.docx` or `.pdf` into an XML format, tokenize them and tag each word with annotations like lemma and part of speech.

 - Create a class implementing `ConvertPlugin` or `TagPlugin`
 - Make the class known to the java [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) system.